TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/05_lesson/alternate_project.md

 * __already_present__ has one parameter check that is of type Person.
 This function determines whether this person is already in our mailing list.
 If they are not in our mailing list, print a message and return None.
 If they are in our mailing list, print a message and return the person.

-* __add_person__ has one parametr check that is of type Person.
+* __add_person__ has one parameter check that is of type Person.
 This function does one of two actions.
 If the person is not in the mailing list, add them to the mailing list.
 If the person is already in the mailing list, we don't want to add them again.
 Instead, add the hobbies listed to their already identified hobbies to create a new, possibly longer list of hobbies.
 Be careful to not add any hobbies that are already in the list.

 Below if an example of the functionality of the four functions.